erik001100/new_pc/README.md

 # new_pc
-setup new debian machine for development
+setup new machine for development